 “This is a sport devised by males, for males, played by males.
 If the sheilas want to watch, too, of course, they’re welcome.
 But all this PC crap about “gender imbalance” and “need for cultural diversity” is destroying the game.
 It would be the same as women whingeing about not enough men watching netball.
 Give it a flipping rest and get back to the basics, where PC is banned.
 Get on with the game and just play footy.”

 But, just as sexist jokes are meant to be ‘funny’, – our friend Bernie probably smirked at his comments – behind every joke, act and symbol is some truth.

-Which is why it is so important for the AFL to seize the opportunity to prioritise gender equality with the introduction of the Women’s League, from the outset.
+This is why it was so important for the AFL to seize the opportunity to prioritise gender equality with the introduction of the Women’s League, from the outset.

 The AFL’s position is that the Women’s League is a start-up competition.
 But that’s not accurate.
-In it’s most recent Annual Report, the AFL reports that female participants comprise 25%, that there are 629 dedicated female football teams, and that the number had grown 27% on the previous period.
-163 new female teams were developed in 2015.
+In an Annual Report released shortly before the AFLW’s launch, the AFL reports that female participants comprise 25%, that there are 629 dedicated female football teams, and that the number had grown 27% from the previous period.

 5 Reasons the Playing Field Must be Equal